Islandora/documentation/camel/services/README.md

-# Islandora Sync
+# Islandora Services

 ## Introduction

-Event driven middleware based on Apache Camel that synchronizes a Fedora 4 JCR with a Drupal CMS.
+Middleware web services based on Apache Camel that are utilized by hooks in the Islandora family of Drupal modules.

 ## Requirements